EternityForest/KaithemAutomation/kaithem/data/modules/Chandler/docs/index.md

 HTP blendmode takes the highest value, simulating traditional lighting consoles.
 Inhibit multiplies the scene's alpha by all the channel values, and restricts the channels to that value.
-Scenes with a blend mode of Inhibit don't automatically stop at alpha 0.
 Note that in this case "alpha" is being used more as a generic control input than a true alpha.